Don't Break the Heart That Loves You: Overview

+Charts

-The Billboard Hot 100 dated 31 March 1962 ranked "Don't Break the Heart That Loves You" at No.1, making it Francis' third and final chart-topper.
+The Billboard Hot 100 dated 31 March 1962 ranked "Don't Break the Heart That Loves You" at No. 1, making her the first woman to have three No. 1 singles, it was also her final chart-topper.
 The Connie Francis recording also went to number one on the easy listening charts.

-"Don't Break the Heart That Loves You" charted in the UK in April 1962 without paralleling its US chart impact; rather "Don't Break the Heart That Loves You" became Francis' first single to miss the UK Top 30 with peak position of No.39.
-The track reached No.1 in New Zealand - where it would be Francis' last hit - and No.18 in Australia.
+"Don't Break the Heart That Loves You" charted in the UK in April 1962 without paralleling its US chart impact; rather "Don't Break the Heart That Loves You" became Francis' first single to miss the UK Top 30 with peak position of No. 39.
+The track reached No.1 in New Zealand - where it would be Francis' last hit - and No. 18 in Australia.

+Aftermath

 Following the success in the US, Francis recorded "Don't Break the Heart That Loves You" subsequently also in German ("Tu mir Nicht Weh"), Spanish ("Mi Corazón te Adora"), Japanese (泣かせないでね) and in both regular Italian and the Italian dialect Neapolitan (both as "Un Desiderio Folle").
 The Francis version is heard in the sixth episode ("Hagsploitation") of the FX television series Feud in the scene where Jessica Lange as Joan Crawford arrives in Baton Rouge to start filming Hush… Hush, Sweet Charlotte.